PekoPPT/Jewel-Monsters/README.md

 | 1. `npm start` | Make sure that you have a running project by starting the `npm start` commad |
 | 2. `npm test` | Run the Cypress tests |

+## Future improvements
+* Add separate Win a Lose scenese
+* Rewrite the Tile moves implementation
+* Rewrite the Tile moves implementation in a way this functionality can be tested with Cypress
+* Make the game more catchy by creating additional animations for the Monsters, Fire and other elements

 🟡🟡🟡